fatihtsp/FastBase64_EncDec/README.md

 Function chromium_base64_decode_len(Alen: Integer): Integer; //#define chromium_base64_decode_len(A) (A / 4 * 3 + 2)

-// Use klomp_avx2_base64_encode routine to encode bytes in Filename file.
-// Return the encoded data as PAnsichar and its length with EncodedLen.
+Use klomp_avx2_base64_encode routine to encode bytes in Filename file.
+Returns the encoded data as PAnsichar and its length with EncodedLen.
 Function Base64EncodeTxtKindFile( const FileName: String; out EncodedLen: Integer ): PAnsiChar;

-// Use klomp_avx2_base64_decode routine to decode bytes in EncodedData which is PAnsiChar.
-// Return the result as String and its length with DataLen.
-// Also, one can save the decoded data to file with appropriate Saving options.
+Use klomp_avx2_base64_decode routine to decode bytes in EncodedData which is PAnsiChar.
+Returns the result as String and its length with DataLen.
+Also, one can save the decoded data to file with appropriate Saving options.
 Function Base64DecodeTxtKindFile( const EncodedData: PAnsiChar; const DataLen: Integer;
                                   out DecodedLen: Integer;
                                   const saveToFile: Boolean=False;